jwaggs/ps5hunter/deployment/README.md

+This readme & dir were copied on Nov.
+22, 2021 from the [kubernetes examples repo.](https://github.com/kubernetes/examples/tree/master/staging/selenium)

 ## Selenium on Kubernetes

 Selenium is a browser automation tool used primarily for testing web applications.
 However when Selenium is used in a CI pipeline to test applications, there is often contention around the use of Selenium resources.
 This example shows you how to deploy Selenium to Kubernetes in a scalable fashion.